Emotionally sterile performative bullshit in your pocket

 So I wrote 1000's of words about it

 Large Language Models are the industry's latest crack at the burgeoning "sucker" market.
 That includes investors; whom in this case are the biggest suckers of all.
 Large Language Models, or LLMs, are text parsers that generate feedback based on prompt.
 They're not AI in the traditional "sci-fi" sense.
 Rather, they're sophisticated algorithms.
 Practically speaking, an LLM filters and regurgitates information that is pumped into it.
 This is referred to as "learning".
 Problem is, an LLM doesn't actually understand anything.
-LLM creators take content from any and all forms of human expression, use algorithms to break it down, and feed it into the LLM.
-At which point, it will use statistical models and a sophisticated version of word association to feed users information in plain language.
+LLM creators take content from any and all forms of human expression, use algorithms to break it down, and feed it in.
+Then, it uses statistical models and a sophisticated version of word association to feed users information in plain language.
 As you'll soon see, the information is suspect at best and outright lies at worse.

 I miss when journalism had teeth

 OpenAI is the biggest player in the LLM market. their product, known as ChatGPT, is now a household name.
 Not because it's good, but because the marketing is comically over hyped.
 According to OpenAI, ChatGPT can write programs, teach you how to build a house, and balance your checkbook.
 If that sounds like snake oil, that's because it is.
 I think it's an investment scheme on OpenAI's part.
 People use LLMs to generate terrible looking video and images, as well as poorly written crap day after day.
 This technology's only practical use is pattern recognition and word association.
 Anything beyond that is a happy accident and barely works beyond "look, it can do this".
 I can eat an aluminum can, or drink raw sewage.
-People would probably pay to see it.
+I'd bet people would pay to see it, too.
 Even so, there's nothing about those activities that is remotely feasible long term.
 Nor is it particularly wise to do in general.
-A sophisticated Auto Correct giving users life advice is no different.
+A LLM giving users life advice is no different.

-Thankfully, ChatGPT is very controversial.
-In fact, I've never seen such dramatic push back to a technology.
+Understandably, this is all very controversial.
+Come to think of it, I've never seen such intense opposition a technology.
 The severe problems its proliferation has created are beyond the scope of this article.
 Suffice it to say, when your technology is over sold and associated with guys like Elon Musk and Donald Trump, you're not doing a good job.
 These figures are widely perceived as villains.
-Trump posting offensive AI generated content on Truth Social is one of the most effective anti-advertisements I've ever seen.
-The videos are terrible, but they also look cheap and that undermines both Trump and the technology as a whole.
+Trump posting offensive AI generated content on Truth Social is one of the most effective reverse-advertisements I've ever seen.
+The videos are garbage and undermine both Trump as well as the tech used to make it.
 These associations aren't direct, as OpenAI isn't responsible for what Grok does.
-However, the average person doesn't know that.
+The average person doesn't know that.

 Typical ChatGPT proponent

-Now, a casual glance makes it clear that ChatGPTs outputs are worthless.
+It's easy to see that this technology is limited.
 Still, I needed to actually use it if I was to criticize it with any depth.
 I also needed to be certain that I wasn't poisoning my own perception.
 I figured I should look into what the proponents are doing with it and how they're discussing it.
 It was time to visit the ChatGPT reddit community.
 Why?
-Because if I was going to find something positive about ChatGPT, it'd be there.
-ChatGPT and Reddit go together like piss and shit. r/ChatGPT is exactly what you think it is: a bunch of cybertruck driving incels regurgitating their ChatGPT outputs.
-Okay, maybe not completely.
-While there is a lot of that, there's also a lot of criticism.
-Many of the same criticisms I have, even.
-All visiting r/ChatGPT did was solidify my bias.
+Because if I was going to find organic, positive ChatGPT coverage, it'd be there.
+ChatGPT and Reddit go together like piss and shit.

 After a putting it off for a few days, it was time to install ChatGPT and buy a subscription.
 I spent $20 for a month of use.
 I didn't want to, and felt dirty doing it.
 Simply looking at and reading it's outputs would put me in a sour mood.
 Now, I was going to actively interact with this crap myself.
 In hindsight, I feel like I was fleeced.
 The plan was to use it for a single month, and I did.
 Extensively.
 The first thing I did was attempt to have a conversation with it.
 It didn't go well.

-When I converse with people, I don't believe the things they say.
+When I converse with people, I don't immediately believe the things they say.
 Instead, I try to determine if they believe themselves.
 This makes it difficult for people to persuade me into doing stupid things.
 I can't use this approach with ChatGPT since it doesn't believe anything.
 Its sole purpose is to predict what I want to hear and say it to me.
-Talking to ChatGPT is a lot like talking to a psychopath.
-I get this very slow build up of dread as I begin to realize that what I'm speaking to is completely devoid of benevolence.
-I don't find it scary, moreso, it's exhausting.
+It reminds me of talking to a psychopath.
+There's a very slow build up of dread as I begin to realize that what I'm speaking to is completely devoid of benevolence.
+I don't find it scary but it's definitely exhausting.
 How do you filter out bullshit when that's all there is?
-ChatGPT doesnt feel anything, but talking to it was exhausting in the exact same way.
-There's nothing to gain in doing unless I'm looking for blind praise.
-All it does is validate with no regard for context.
-It's sole goal is to keep me talking.
+No matter what I said, it showered me in blind praise and kept asking leading questions.
+This is an obvious attempt at keeping me engaged.
+Good conversations don't require this in order to keep them going.

 What the fuck

 In some ways, talking to ChatGPT reminded me of recreational drug use.
 Both activities can alter your perception of reality.
 While drugs are widely understood, ChatGPT's effect on the brain isn't.
-It will overtly validate anything I say, no matter how delusional.
-I consider myself to be fairly confident.
-I don't rely on the opinions of others to form my self image.
-Anyone that does could have serious problems with ChatGPT.
+It will overtly validate anything I say, no matter how delusional. people with confidence issues could have serious problems with ChatGPT.
 Its willingness to amplify anything you say and spew it back at you is dangerous.
-Beyond that, asking it about factual information led to it lying more often than not.
+Beyond that, asking it about factual information often led to blantant lying.
 In an effort to appear as useful as possible, it refuses to say "I don't know" so when it doesn't know, it makes something up.
 It's up to you to fact check anything it tells you, no matter how minor.

 no. really.
 What the fuck

 hours of talking to ChatGPT threw me for a loop.
 Is it telling the truth in a way to validate my opinion of it, or is it lying because it knows that my line of questioning is critical?
 Could it be lying because it doesn't know?
 Mapping its behavioral patterns didn't help because the things it says don't have intent behind them.
 I'm speaking to something that follows rules it has no knowledge of.
 People can be like this, but they follow more predictable patterns.
 I ended up spending more time looking at what I was plugging into it.
 It's purely reactionary, and it's lack of intelligence means that it can only utilize what I give it.
 Would I spend time speaking to a person like this?
 Absolutely not.
-I'd cut them out of my life before it ever got to this point.
-To me, it's clear that conversing with ChatGPT can't teach me anything.
+Conversing with ChatGPT can't teach me anything.
 So with that established, what the hell can it do?

 ChatGPT first caught my attention via corporate emails.
 People I'd written off as functionally illiterate began to make some sense.
 I used to make a game out of interpreting these e-mails.
 I'd take notes about how they use specific terms and sentence structure.
 In doing so, I'd created something of a rosetta stone.
 Each person had vastly different styles of "writing" and all of them broke every convention imaginable.
-In every case, the stuff could have been written by a small child.
-Within a few weeks of one another, each began to suddenly gain the ability to write.
-It was still poor, mind you, but it was coherent.
-Even wierder, these people all wrote in the exact same style.
-It didn't take me long to put it all together, and I found it amusing.
+Suddenly, within a few weeks of one another, they all learned to write.
+Seemingly from the same person, who themselves had multiple highly specific crutches.
+Then I realized that it was probably ChatGPT, and became disgusted with the laziness on display.
+I appreciate incoherent babbling over an output any day.
+Supposing of course the babbling isn't important.

-I'd already conversed with it to the point of madness.
-It was time to elevate things and force it to generate e-mails for me.
-I know how to write, at least somewhat.
-I'd never, ever use ChatGPT to send and actual work email.
-I have far more integrity than that.
-Genuine corporate e-mails are boring and in testing, it would make shit up.
-This at least proves that the emails I was getting were proofread.
-I'm genuinely surprised by that. because it loves to make shit up, I had it write emails about increasingly absurd situations.
+With all of this in mind, it was time to elevate things and force ChatGPT to generate e-mails for me.
+Genuine corporate e-mails are boring and in testing, it would make shit up. .
+Instead, I had it write emails about increasingly absurd situations.
 You can have it write about anything that isn’t overtly violent.
 Elon Musk can commit depravity with Hitlers corpse, or Trump and Putin can have a dick measuring contest.
 Have fun.

-In a futile attempt to make the best of the cesspool I'd found myself in, I decided to push it to live up to the "AI" hype.
-Obviously, it’s not real intelligence, but let's give it a shot anyway.
-Legend has it, it can program, so I decided to use ChatGPT to create a ROM hack.
-While there's a demand for it, I don't see this method taking off.
-Someone has apparently been using AI to generate Fire Emblem hacks .
+In all seriousness, I don't see this kind of thing taking off.
+Someone has apparently been using AI togenerate Fire Emblem hacks .
 This doesn't count and is just a sophisticated randomizer.
 Is this a unique use case?
 Who the hell knows?
 What I do know is that I'll never do it again.
 I started by asking it to generate Game Genie codes.
 These are the most basic form of game hacking in existence.
 All you're doing is replacing a byte with another byte.
 It's all very well documented so this shouldn't be too much to ask.
 Of course, it failed miserably.
 The correct answers to this test were AZAAAA, TGAAPA, and ULAAZE.
 Instead, it gave me this nonsense.

 click to enlarge